 The scientists analysed data from more than 57,000 women aged 55 or older to reach their conclusions.

 Michael J. LaMonte, Ph.D., a study co-author and associate professor of epidemiology and environmental health at the University at Buffalo in New York, and his colleagues recently published their findings today in the Journal of the American Heart Association (JAMA).

-According to the Centers for Disease Control and Prevention (CDC), gum disease – also known as periodontal disease – affects of adults aged 30 and above in the United States.
+According to the Centers for Disease Control and Prevention (CDC), gum disease – also known as periodontal disease – affects

 The risk of gum disease also rises with age.
 About 70 percent of adults aged 65 and older have the condition.